THEOplayer/android-sdk-starter-project/README.md

-# THEOplayer Android SDK - Starter project
+# [Archived] THEOplayer Android SDK - Starter project

+> [!CAUTION]
+> This sample project uses older versions of THEOplayer and is no longer maintained.
+Visit [THEOplayer/samples-android-sdk](https://github.com/THEOplayer/samples-android-sdk) for samples with the most recent THEOplayer SDK.

 ## License